-You might say to that, “well, they’re an ice creamery, what more do I have to say?”
+You might say to that, “Well, they’re an ice creamery, what more do I have to say?”

 Oh, let us tell you.

 It’s not just about saying “ice cream, ice cream, ice cream” over and over.
-It’s about touching closely related topics and understanding the semantic relationships between your keywords and your searcher's intent.
+It’s about touching on closely related topics and understanding the semantic relationships between your keywords and your searcher's intent.